FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_multi_IdP.md

          <td valign="top">         </td>
          <td valign="top"><span><b>Note</b></span>
          </td>
          <td data-mc-autonum="&lt;b&gt;Note&lt;/b&gt;" valign="top">Ensure that the name of the query parameter/header is different than <span>SecureTransport</span> configuration option <code>LoginSettings.Admin.SSO.localIdpId</code> in order to be able to configure selection of SecureTransport as local authentication provider and SSO Identity Provider.
-For more information on how to use SecureTransport as Identity Provider, refer to <a href="../c_st_identity_provider" xrefformat="{paratext}">SecureTransport as an Identity Provider</a>.         </td>
+For more information on how to use SecureTransport as Identity Provider, refer to <a href="../c_st_identity_provider">SecureTransport as an Identity Provider</a>.         </td>
       </tr>
 </table>